Paul Goldschmidt Preview, Player Props: Cardinals vs. Padres

-On Tuesday, Paul Goldschmidt (.571 slugging percentage in past 10 games, including three home runs) and the St. Louis Cardinals play the San Diego Padres, whose starting pitcher will be Seth Lugo.
-First pitch is at 7:45 PM ET.
+The St. Louis Cardinals, including Paul Goldschmidt and his .647 slugging percentage over his past 10 games, battle starting pitcher Rich Hill and the San Diego Padres at Busch Stadium, Wednesday at 2:15 PM ET.

-He strung together two hits (going 2-for-3 with a home run and an RBI) in his last appearance against the Padres.
+In his last appearance, he strung together two hits (going 2-for-3) against the Padres.

 Paul Goldschmidt Game Info & Props vs. the Padres